TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-5.md

 The problem with react-window is that it's not minimal enough.
 The interface requires the app developer to provide the width and height of each cell.
 That means the grid has to add up the widths and heights to work out where to position each cell.
 If the viewport is positioned over the bottom right corner of the grid that's an *O(n)* process.

+The grid also needs the reverse mapping from offset to cell index.
+That means, once again, an *O(n)* process of adding up widths and heights until the desired offset is reached.

 {% include candid-image.html src="/assets/images/frontend/offsets-vs-widths.svg" alt="Offset vs Width based data binding interface" %}

-A more minimal interface would require the app developer to provide the horizontal and vertical offset from the grid origin to the top left corner of the cell.
+A more minimal interface would require the app developer to provide mapping functions between the cell indexes and the horizontal and vertical offset from the grid origin to the top left corner of the cell.
 Now all the grid control has to do is combine the supplied offsets with the offsets from its paged scrolling system.

 Isn't this just pushing all the complexity onto the app developer?
 Now they have to add up all the widths and heights, then figure out some kind of caching scheme to make performance tolerable.
 Well, let's look at some specific scenarios and see how it works out in practice.

-The simplest scenario is fixed widths and heights, which is trivial to implement. `verticalOffset = rowHeight * rowIndex` and `horizontalOffset = columnWidth * columnIndex`.
+The simplest scenario is fixed widths and heights, which is trivial to implement. `verticalOffset = rowHeight * rowIndex` and `horizontalOffset = columnWidth * columnIndex` with the reverse mapping being equally simple.
 Next up in complexity we have a small fixed number of columns with non-standard widths and all the rest with the default width.
 We saw an example of this last time.
-The offset function is still pretty simple, you could do it as a case statement, so *O(1)* complexity.
+The mapping functions are still pretty simple, you could do it with a switch statement, so *O(1)* complexity.

 {% include candid-image.html src="/assets/images/frontend/react-virtualized-example-grid.png" alt="Small fixed number of columns with non-standard widths" %}